Tudalen yn Gymraeg: Maes Parcio

 This page will collate information to help those people who have received unfair fines from One Parking Solution, who administer the beachfront car park in Llangrannog.

 If you cannot pay within 10 minutes of entering the car park, you should leave and not park there, or you will be fined.
-They do not listen to reasonable excuses.
+They do not listen to ANY excuses.
 If the machine is broken, they still expect you to pay.
 The wifi provided by the machine is slow, so trying to download their app and pay this way often takes you over ten minutes.

 We welcome emails to log your complaint, even if you have paid the fine/lost an appeal, as we are keeping a record to assist us in our efforts.
 Let us know what happened and provide evidence if you can. email@example.com